-Whether you’re a long-haul trucker, RV traveler, or family road-tripping across Iowa, one thing is certain: sleep matters.
-But getting good rest on the road?
-That’s a whole different challenge.
+Whether you’re a long-haul trucker, RV traveler, or family on a road trip across Iowa, one thing is certain: sleep matters.
+But getting quality rest away from home can be tricky.
+Noisy parking areas, cramped spaces, and long drives all take their toll.

 1. Prioritize Quiet, Safe Parking